Cardioversion is a method to return an abnormal heart rhythm back to normal.

 - If the device detects a dangerous heartbeat, it sends an electrical shock to the heart to change the rhythm back to normal.

-CARDIOVERSION USING DRUGS (PHARMACOLOGIC)
+CARDIOVERSION USING DRUGS

 Cardioversion using drugs can be done outside the hospital.
 This treatment is most often used for people with atrial fibrillation that comes and goes.
 However, you will need to be closely followed-up by a cardiologist.

-As with electrical cardioversion, you may be given blood thinning medicines to prevent blood clots from forming and leaving the heart (which can cause a stroke).
+You may be given blood thinning medicines to prevent blood clots from forming and leaving the heart (which can cause a stroke).

 Complications of cardioversion are uncommon, but may include: